 Have yourselves a 'bol' at our little Dutch food caravan.

 We are back in business!
 Now that we are at level 1, we will be able to join markets and events coming up, yoohoo.
 Please check the site to see where we are this week, and we will also list the events on our Facebook page.
 See you there!

 So what is an oliebol?

 In the Netherlands, we traditionally love to welcome in the New Year with these delectable little treats.
 Literally translated they mean 'oil balls' but they are so much more than that!
-Also known as 'smoutebollen', 'croustillons' 'Dutch donuts' or 'Dutchies' they are deep fried fluffy balls of bread saturated with raisins and apple.
-I deep fry mine in sunflower oil, known to have several health benefits such as promoting heart health and strenghtening immunity systems.
-With a sprinkling of icing sugar or a treacle of chocolate sauce, these are a delicious warm treat on a cold winter's day.
-But let me warn you, they are too good to only eat in winter.
+Also known as 'smoutebollen', 'croustillons' 'Dutch donuts' or 'Dutchies' they are deep fried fluffy balls saturated with sultanas (although I make them without aswell) and apple.
+I deep fry mine in canola oil, known to have several health benefits such as promoting heart health and strenghtening immunity systems.
+With a sprinkling of icing sugar or a trickle of chocolate/caramel or strawberry sauce, these are a delicious warm treat on a cold winter's day but also a yummy snack all year around.